Toglefritz/flutter_splendid_ble/README.md

 /// Writes a string value to the given BLE characteristic.
 Future<void> writeStringToCharacteristic(String value, BleCharacteristic characteristic) async {
   try {
-    // Convert the string to a UTF-8 encoded List<int>
-    List<int> bytesToWrite = utf8.encode(value);

-    // Write the byte data to the characteristic await characteristic.writeValue(
+    // Write the string value to the characteristic using the central method await _ble.writeCharacteristic(
+      characteristic: characteristic,
-      value: bytesToWrite,
+      value: value,
     );

     print("Successfully wrote value to the characteristic.");